Skip to content

 Bringing it Together

-What makes real-time data collection so powerful is its ability to be shared across departments, sectors, and even industries rapidly as needed.
+Real-time data collection is powerful because it can be shared rapidly across departments, sectors, and even industries as needed.
 Cloud data has allowed different organizations to bring together their data in one place for the common good of the people in the community they are working in.
 Ultimately, this can add up to even bigger benefits.

 In another example, first responders use real-time drone data to create a plan of operations to rescue people during post-hurricane flooding.
 The data collected helps them better prepare for the risks and ultimately leads to a more successful operation.
 People in need of treatment are connected with the local hospital, which has already set up numerous video conferencing stations to treat patients with minor injuries and check in on patients without overwhelming the facility itself.

 The value of real-time data in the public sector cannot be understated.
-The data is already regularly used to improve performance, increase safety, and potentially even save lives.
+The data is regularly used to improve performance, increase safety, and potentially save lives.

 RELATED ARTICLES